ddttom/adjuster/README.md

    - Ensure you have write permissions for the image files
    - Check if files are not read-only

-4. **Web interface not accessible**
-   - Verify port 3000 is not in use by another application
-   - Check firewall settings if accessing from another device

 ### Debug Mode